-Emory Law is future-focused; they plan to solve global problems, educate the next generation of leaders, and have a profound impact on the world.
+Emory Law, one of the best law schools in Georgia, is future-focused; they plan to solve global problems, educate the next generation of leaders, and have a profound impact on the world.
 And, as a global leader in legal education, they have the means to do so!

 Emory Law School goes beyond the traditional law school education and offers unique learning experiences that prepare students for prosperous legal careers.
 They’ve made significant impacts in many spheres, including human rights law, health law, intellectual property law, and even humanitarian law.